Ascend/modelzoo/built-in/TensorFlow/Official/cv/image_classification/AlexNet_for_TensorFlow/README.md

 ### Prepare the dataset

 1. Please download the ImageNet dataset by yourself.
-2. Extract the training data
+2. Please convert the dataset to tfrecord format file by yourself.
 3. The train and val images are under the train/ and val/ directories, respectively.
 All images within one folder have the same label.

 ### Check json